Harbour Memories

 Aberdeen’s harbour sits at the heart of the city centre and maintains a strong physical and psychological presence to all those who live, work and visit the city.
 Many people in Aberdeen have a story to tell, or a connection to make, with the city’s harbour whose history stretches across fishing, ship building, the granite trade that depended on access to the sea and the oil and gas industry which currently defines our city and region.

-Harbour Memories Launch
+Harbour Memories Podcasts

 ACVO Communities Mental Health and Wellbeing Fund